joraka/contact-list-testing/README.md

 [![Jira 🗂️](https://img.shields.io/badge/Jira-blue?logo=jira&logoColor=white&style=for-the-badge)](https://www.atlassian.com/software/jira)

 # Contact List App Cypress Testing

-This project contains automated end-to-end tests for the [Contact List App](https://thinking-tester-contact-list.herokuapp.com/) using Node.js and Cypress.
+Automated end-to-end tests for the [Contact List App](https://thinking-tester-contact-list.herokuapp.com/) are implemented in this project using Node.js and Cypress.
+The codebase is structured using the Page Object Model (POM) for maintainability.
+Some tests use persistent session state to minimize run time.

 ### 🛠️ Prerequisites